 Our results show that this simple SSE QMC algorithm is very capable of simulating typical ground state observables measured in current state-of-the-art Rydberg array experiments.
 Considerable refinements of our algorithm are possible with straightforward modifications, including larger (plaquette) Hamiltonian breakups, and multicanonical sampling methods like parallel tempering.
 These simulations will be able to offer more numerical insights into exotic physics contained in Rydberg atom arrays through detailed finite size scaling analyses, and will make available the wide array of well-developed SSE techniques, such as replica measurements of the R\'{e}nyi entanglement entropies \cite{kulchytskyy_probing_2019,hastings_measuring_2010,inglis_wang_landau_2013,inglis_implementations_2013}.

 Our SSE algorithm will be useful in directly characterizing equilibrium groundstate properties on Rydberg arrays of the exact size and lattice geometry of current experiments \cite{bernien_probing_2017,browaeys_many-body_2020,de_mello_defect_free_2019,ebadi_quantum_2020}.
 In addition, QMC simulations such as this will be crucial for providing data for pre-training generative machine learning models, which are poised to become important tools in state reconstruction and tomography~\cite{carrasquilla_reconstructing_2018,Torlai_2019RBM,sehayek_learnability_2019,de_vlugt_reconstructing_2020}.
+To this point, it is foreseeable that our SSE algorithm will be required to access system sizes beyond current experiments to facilitate the aforementioned numerical studies.
+We expect our SSE algorithm to set the standard for the performance of numerical simulation methods going forward.
 Finally, although the Rydberg Hamiltonian is fundamentally free of the sign problem -- and hence lies in a complexity class where its groundstate properties are theoretically known to be amenable to efficient simulation -- we have illustrated that devising an efficient algorithm is nontrivial in practice.
 The question we leave open is whether an efficient global SSE cluster update is available for all Rydberg interaction geometries which can be engineered in current and future experiments.
 Without algorithmic studies like the present to advance QMC and other simulation technologies forward \cite{samajdar_numerical_2018,samajdar_complex_2020,Samajdare2015785118,verresen_prediction_2020, carrasquilla_neural_2021}, even sign-problem free Hamiltonians like those found in Rydberg arrays may stake a claim to experimental quantum advantage in the surprisingly near future.